ACANETS/NetML-Competition2020/readme.md

 - February 17, 2020               NetML challenge is launched!
 - *<del>June 1, 2020                    Submission deadline at 23:59:59 UTC</del>*
 - *<del>June 15, 2020                   Winners' announcement at the NetML Workshop, IJCAI 2020</del>*
 - **COVID-19 UPDATE !!!
-Challenge submission deadline and date of winner's announcement is postponed TBD to comply with IJCAI 2020.
-Further updates will be done once we have any news from the conference.
+Challenge submission deadline and date of winner's announcement are postponed to comply with IJCAI 2020.
 You may follow https://ijcai20.org/ for the conference and https://netaml.github.io/ for the workshop updates.**
+- December 1, 2020                    Submission deadline at 23:59:59 UTC
+- January 7, 2021                     Winners' announcement at the NETAML Workshop, IJCAI 2020
 ----------------

 ## Prize